Linda Howard: Biography

-She began to write at nine years old, and wrote for twenty years for her own enjoyment.
+Howington began to write at nine years old, and wrote for twenty years for her own enjoyment.
 She worked at a trucking company where she met her husband, Gary F. Howington, and then decided to try to get her work published in 1980.
 After 21 years of penning stories for her own enjoyment, she submitted a novel for publication which was very successful.
-She currently lives in Gadsden, Alabama with her husband, Gary F. Howington, and two golden retrievers.
-She has three grown stepchildren and three grandchildren.
-Her first work was published by Silhouette in 1982.
-She is a charter member of Romance Writers of America, joining in 1981 shortly after it was formed.
+Her first work, All That Glitters, was published by Silhouette in 1982.

+Howington joined the Romance Writers of America (RWA) in 1981, shortly after it was formed.
 She served as Region 3 Director (until 31 October 2008).
+In 2017, Howard criticized the RWA's attempts to be more inclusive of non-white authors, writing on an internal forum that "Diversity for the sake of diversity is discrimination".
+The controversy caused by her statement led Howington to resign from the organization.

-Her husband is a professional bass tournament fisherman, and she travels with him to some very unglamorous locations where she works on her laptop.
-Linda and her husband live in a big house on a farm in Alabama, where they raise cattle and have two dogs.
+Her husband is a professional bass tournament fisherman, and she travels with him and works on her laptop.
+The couple live on a farm in Alabama, where they raise cattle and have two dogs.